Credit assignment LOT Winter School

 Procedure: teachers will get the list of registered students when registration closes.
 At that point (approximately four weeks before the start of the school), they will send the preparatory assignment to the students via e-mail.
 Students hand in this assignment on day 1 of the course.
 During the week, teachers provide the students with homework assignments.
 Teachers check/discuss these in class.
 The course assistants keeps track of presence.
 On Friday, the teacher distributes the final assignment.
 The deadline for handing in the final assignment by the student is four weeks after the end of the class.
 Students send their assignments directly to the teacher.
 Teachers then have two weeks to grade the final assignment.
 Teachers send their evaluations to LOT.
 At most 8 weeks after the end of the class, the students who passed will receive their LOT certificate from the LOT office.
 The credits are to be signed off by the student’s home university towards the completion of the MA degree.

 N.B.
 The six RM1 courses are distributed over the two weeks of the LOT winter school.
-Students are free to choose 2 courses in two different weeks, but LOT reimburses travel/accommodation for one week only.
+Students are free to choose 2 courses in two different weeks.

 For second year RM students and PhD students participating in RM1 courses: